-PERFORM MANCE INDICATOR OBJECTIVE MEANS OF VERIFICATION QET Outstanding (5) Very Satisfactory (4) Satisfactory (3) Unsatisfactory (2) Poor (1) 10.
-Developed and applied teaching strategies to address effectively the needs of learners from indigenous groups SET A Classroom observation tool (COT) rating sheet obtained from an observation of a video lesson or audio lesson that is SLM-based or MELC-aligned (please provide annotations of one's contribution to the video lesson) with proof of attendance of colleague/s Quality Modelled Level 8 in Objective 10 as shown in COT rating sheets Modelled Level 7 in Objective 10 as shown in COT rating sheets Modelled Level 6 in Objective 10 as shown in COT rating sheets Modelled Level 5 in Objective 10 as shown in COT rating sheets Modelled Level 4 in Objective 10 as shown in COT rating sheets or No acceptable evidence was shown SET B Teacher Reflection Form (TRF) on developing and applying teaching strategies to address effectively the needs of learners from indigenous groups Quality Demonstrated Level 5 as shown in the TRFs Demonstrated Level 4 as shown in the TRFs Demonstrated Level 3 as shown in the TRFs Demonstrated Level 2 as shown in the TRFs Demonstrated Level 1 as shown in the TRFs or No acceptable evidence was shown
+MANCE INDICATOR ₹ OBJECTIVE OBJECTIVE MEANS OF VERIFICATION QET Outstanding (5) Very Satisfactory (4) Satisfactory (3) Unsatisfactory (2) Poor (1) 10.
+Developed and applied teaching strategies to address effectively the needs of learners from indigenous groups SET A Classroom Observation Tool (COT) rating sheet from 1. an observation of synchronous teaching (limited face-to- face teaching, online teaching, or two-way radio instruction) 2. if option 1 is not possible, an observation of a recorded video lesson or audio lesson that is SLM- based or MELC-aligned 3. if options 1 and 2 are not possible, an observation of a demonstration teaching via LAC with proof of attendance of colleague/s Quality Modelled Level 8 in Objective 10 as shown in COT rating sheets Modelled Level 7 in Objective 10 as shown in COT rating sheets Modelled Level 6 in Objective 10 as shown in COT rating sheets Modelled Level 5 in Objective 10 as shown in COT rating sheets Modelled Level 4 in Objective 10 as shown in COT rating sheets or No acceptable evidence was shown SET B Teacher Reflection Form (TRF) on developing and applying teaching strategies to address effectively the needs of learners from indigenous groups and a certification from the school head that the ratee's classes have no identified learner/s from indigenous groups Quality Demonstrated Level 5 as shown in the TRFs Demonstrated Level 4 as shown in the TRFs Demonstrated Level 3 as shown in the TRFs Demonstrated Level 2 as shown in the TRFs Demonstrated Level 1 as shown in the TRFs or No acceptable evidence was shown

-"Learners from indigenous groups" is operationally defined as people who have, under claims of ownership since time immemorial, occupied, possessed, and utilized ancestral territories, shared common bonds of language, customs, traditions, and other unique cultural traits (RA 8371 or IPRA of 1997).
+&quot;Learners from indigenous groups" is operationally defined as people who have, under claims of ownership since time immemorial, occupied, possessed, and utilized ancestral territories, shared common bonds of language, customs, traditions, and other unique cultural traits (RA 8371 or IPRA of 1997).